BlockyDotJar/ApuJar-Website/docs/legal/privacy-policy.md

 ## Additional Information

-The ApuJar Twitch Chatbot is open-source.
+The ApuJar Twitch chatbot is open-source.
 You can access its GitHub repository [here](https://github.com/BlockyDotJar/ApuJar).
 Specific details regarding the types of data that can be accessed through Spotify API scopes are outlined on the [Spotify Developer website](https://developer.spotify.com/documentation/web-api/concepts/scopes).

 Thank you for taking the time to review our Privacy Policy.
 Your privacy and trust are valued, and we are committed to protecting your personal information while providing you with a seamless user experience on the ApuJar Documentation Website.